gowenrw/BSidesDFW_2020_HHV/docs/HHV2020_01/README.md

 ## Arduino Code

-I developed Arduino code for two different methods of controlling the LED using analog signals.
+This lab will walk through several pieces of code designed to work with the circuit above.

+* Arduino_Nano_Single_Blink
+    * This code will make the LED blink on and off.
+* Arduino_Nano_Single_LED_w_PWM_Fade
-* The first named Arduino_Nano_Single_LED_w_PWM_Fade will fade the LED between fully off and fully on including every state in between.
+    * This code will fade the LED between fully off and fully on including every state in between.
+* Arduino_Nano_Single_LED_w_PWM_Step
-* The second named Arduino_Nano_Single_LED_w_PWM_Step will step the LED between fully off and fully on using predefined value increments.
+    * This code will step the LED between fully off and fully on using predefined value increments.

 This code is available in the [code section of this repository](/code/HHV2020_01/).